 Since May 2012, consistent with good governance practices, the Compensation Committee retains on an annual basis an independent compensation advisor to provide advice on the structure and levels of compensation for our executive officers and directors and to undertake a comprehensive review of our incentive plans.
-In Fiscal 2022 the Compensation Committee once again retained Global Governance Advisors ("GGA") to provide independent compensation advice to the Compensation Committee and to the Board of Directors.
+In Fiscal 2023 the Compensation Committee once again retained Global Governance Advisors ("GGA") to provide independent compensation advice to the Compensation Committee and to the Board of Directors.
 GGA is an internationally recognized, independent advisory firm that provides counsel to boards of directors on matters relating to executive compensation and governance.
-GGA is retained to continually review the compensation levels for the Company's executive officers and directors and short and long-term incentive plans, and to evaluate and make recommendations on the Company's overall executive and director compensation philosophy, objectives and approach.
+GGA is retained to continually review the compensation levels for the Company's executive officers and directors, including its short and long-term incentive plans, and to evaluate and make recommendations on the Company's overall executive and director compensation philosophy, objectives and approach.

-GGA's services in Fiscal 2022 included:
+GGA's services in Fiscal 2023 included:

-- compensation philosophy validation; - peer group review; - executive compensation review and recommendations for our Chief Executive Officer, Chief Financial Officer and Executive Vice President; - review and design of the annual non-equity incentive plan; - non-management director compensation review; and - review of compensation discussion and analysis in the Company's proxy statement.
+- compensation philosophy validation; - peer group review; - executive compensation review and recommendations for our Chief Executive Officer, Chief Financial Officer and Executive Vice President; - review and design our annual non-equity incentive plan; - director compensation review; and - review of compensation discussion and analysis in the Company's proxy statement.

-Fees paid for GGA's services for our last two fiscal years were \$27,067 and \$43,417 for the fiscal year ended July 31, 2021 ("Fiscal 2021") and Fiscal 2022, respectively.
+Fees paid for GGA's services for our last two fiscal years were \$43,417 and \$70,461 for the fiscal year ended July 31, 2022 ("Fiscal 2022") and Fiscal 2023, respectively.